 When one walks into Community First School they will see:

 - Students actively learning through purposeful project-based experiential activities, tied to individual student interests and goals.

-- Students or family members who greet you with a firm handshake and warm smile.
+- Students or family members who greet you with a warm smile and engaging conversation.

 - Students and families taking a walk to a local landmark to participate in a field learning experience.

 - Teachers utilizing hands-on engaging instruction, positive behavior interventions and supports, and trauma informed practice, while regularly evaluating and assessing student performance.

 - Teachers visiting families in the community to discuss student growth and seek input on how to best serve the child.

 - Visual representations and student work representing the cultural diversity of North Hartford’s neighborhoods.